 Five Norfolk Broads Cycling Routes for 2013

-The Best of the Broads: Five Norfolk Broads-based Cycling Routes You Must Try in 2013
+The Best of the Broads: Five Norfolk Broads-based Cycling Routes

 Cyclists in the UK are a hardy breed – you’ll find us crouched over our handlebars rain or shine, day or night, making our way around our cities and towns.
 Armed to the teeth with reflective gear, flashing lights, helmets and warm gloves, you’d be right in thinking that cycling is physically and mentally demanding – but that’s why we love it.

 However, it’s not all about negotiating busy roads and the beauty of cruising over a deserted London Bridge at 7am – there are plenty of cycle routes around the country that are perfect for bikers looking to unwind.
 If you haven’t visited the Norfolk Broads yet and experienced their cycle routes, here are five of the best that you should definitely try this year…

 Stalham to Dilham